 In fact, most counties require that you attend mediation because there is such a high chance of settling your case.
 Because you are not spending time in court and paying for many hours of attorney time through a contested divorce case, the mediation process can consume significantly less time and money.
 It’s still costly, but less costly than litigation.

-During the mediation process, you and your spouse will discuss and attempt to resolve important issues such as:
+During the divorce mediation process in Georgia, you and your spouse will discuss and attempt to resolve important issues such as: